 All cases before the divisions of the Court of the First Instance will be heard by a multinational panel of at least three judges, unless the parties request the case to be heard by a single judge.
 The panels of the local and regional divisions will include three legally qualified judges, and a technically qualified judge may also sit on the panel in certain circumstances.
 The panels of the central divisions will include two legally qualified judges from different Member States, as well as a technically qualified judge.
 Except in limited specified circumstances, the Court of Appeal will sit as a panel of five judges, three legally qualified judges from different contracting Member States and two technically qualified judges.

 Staffing of the Court of First Instance is from the pool of all legally and technically qualified judges.
 The judges will be allocated to the various divisions of the Court of First Instance by the President of the Court of First Instance having regard to their expertise and linguistic skills, with a view to ensuring that all panels are able to provide high-quality decisions.
 The technically qualified judges will also be available to the Court of Appeal.

-At the time of writing, the recruitment of the UPC judges has begun, but the official appointment of UPC judges has not taken place.
+The recruitment of the UPC judges began in 2016, but the official appointment of UPC judges has not taken place because of the delays in introducing the UPC.
 It is difficult to estimate the number of judges that will be required at the outset, given uncertainties surrounding how many local and regional divisions will be set up and the number of cases that will be brought.
-However, following receipt of judicial applications in July 2016, the intention was to appoint 45 legal and 50 technical judges in permanent positions, and a similar number as ‘reserve’ judges.
+However, following receipt of judicial applications in July 2016, the intention was to appoint 45 legal and 50 technical judges in permanent positions, and a similar number as 'reserve' judges.

 iv Role of the CJEU